 A few years ago, we adopted an adorable German Shepherd pup.
 My children were so excited to have a new family member in our home and named her Duchess.
 Little did we know, our little puppy was going to have major trouble with just about any commercial dog food.
-If she wasn’t regurgitating it, her eyes would be runny which is a common food allergy symptom.
+If she wasn’t regurgitating it, her eyes would be runny and she was very itchy which are both common food allergy symptoms.

 The first thing I did after getting home with our pup was to take her outside for a bathroom break while the kids put down puppy pads inside.
 This little beauty let us know that we weren’t alone by her adorable puppy barking.
 I quickly moved my flashlight to a field behind the house and saw 3 hooded individuals who took off running.
 They disappeared into the woods behind the house.
 Not knowing what to do, I called the local police department who sent someone to investigate.
 I welcomed the police officer into our home after he searched the area behind my house.
 He immediately noticed our new pup and told me to be careful what I feed her because German Shepherd dogs are known to have very sensitive stomachs.
 That was an understatement.